pdav5883/bracket-revival/README.md

 # bracket-revival
 A March Madness bracket picking game where you get to re-pick your bracket after every round.

-## Next TODO
-- Fill out about.html stubs
-- Reset max-age in S3 sync to 21600

 ## Maybe TODO
 - Error handling bad params on pages
 - Test page to play smaller version to understand rules